Proxies for Web Scraping: Types, Privacy, and Detection

 IPv4 IPv6

-Address availability Scarce Practically infinite
+Address availability Scarce Practically unlimited

-Rotation: static and rotating proxies
+Rotation: static and rotating

 Tor as a free proxy